AlessioPlease/springDB/README.md

 ### You are all set!
 </details>

+# Quick project setup
+Make sure to add a  class under `com.alessio.springdb.constants` with a static property `KEY` to hold your key.

 ## Run
 To run the program execute the **main** function in the SpringDbApplication class.